 You can also work choice into many of their Wixie tasks or products.
 If you have chosen a specific product, like a presentation, as a task for a group, they don't all have to do exactly the same thing.
-Distribute a printed grid of options and ask them to choose any 3 options for their project, or add it as a page in their digital Wixie assignment.
+Distribute a printed grid of options and ask them to choose an options for their work, like this board in the Math>Numbers and Operations folder.

 You could also use choice boards to help differentiate the Wixie projects students complete to demonstrate their learning.
 Using choice boards for tasks you do on a repetitive basis in your classroom frees up instructional time, so you can do more face-to-face coaching with individuals or small groups.

 Getting started differentiating with Wixie

 Choose an upcoming learning objective you have for your students.
 Assuming you already know your students as individuals and learners, search the pre-made activities in the Templates folder and assign it (or customize and assign it) for formative assessment purposes.

 Evaluate student work on this assignment and begin thinking about how you might choose to group students for this objective.
 Do some of them already know the content and need to be pushed further?
 Do others need to revisit previous foundational knowledge before they can have success?